 Beyond the Age of Reason September 1 - October 31, 2018.

-Public Reception from 6-8 pm
+Opening Reception September 15 from 6-8 pm.

 Beyond the Age of Reason features artists who contemplate how faith meshes with contemporary life, the role of ritual and symbolism, and the metamorphosis of traditional symbols as they become immersed in popular culture.
 Using materials and principles of design that place them firmly in the world of contemporary art, this show incorporates both traditional media and modern technologies.